OlivierLD/raspberry-coffee/README.md

 > - Navigation utilities (look into `raspberry-sailor`, `NMEA-multiplexer` and others)
 >
 > Those two above can interact.
 For example, navigation software can use sensors.
-> And again, this project is not limited to those two threads.
+> And again, this project is not limited to those two threads, by far.

 ---
 Main keywords: